-Characteristics of Zener diode is nothing but a graphical representation showing how a Zener diode works when forward and reverse voltage is applied.
+Characteristics of Zener diode is nothing but a graphical representation showing how a Zener diode works when a forward or reverse voltage is applied.
 In order to give you a clear picture, here, I have graphically represented both the avalanche and Zener diode characteristics curve.
 For simplicity, let me divide the graph into two parts.

 The first quadrant of the above graph represents the forward characteristics of the Zener diode.
-The forward characteristic of Zener diode (and avalanche diode) is almost similar to the ordinary semiconductor diodes.
+The forward characteristic of the Zener diode (and avalanche diode) is almost similar to the ordinary semiconductor diodes.

 The third quadrant of the above graph represents the reverse characteristics of the Zener diode.
 You can see from the graph that when the reverse voltage is applied beyond the certain voltage (Zener voltage), there is an exponential increase in the reverse current.
-Hence a Zener breakdown occurred.
+Hence, a Zener breakdown occurred.

 must read, An Introduction To Modern Physics